taask/taaskctl/README.md

 ## Capabilities
 taaskctl is currently a test bed for Taask Core

 It allows running tasks from a YAML or JSON file that implements the Task spec using `taaskctl create`.
-That spec is described shown in exampletask.yaml.
+That spec is shown in exampletask.yaml.

 It also allows for some basic load testing of a Taask cluster with the `taaskctl chaos` command.